Polstead, St Mary's Church

 The communion rails are 17th century, supported on twisted balusters, and the centre panel of the carved oak reredos appears to also be 17th century.

-In the south aisle are panels of 18th century box pews re-used as wall panelling.
+In the south aisle are panels of 18th-century box pews re-used as wall panelling.

 In the churchyard is a war memorial based on the design of the Cenotaph in London.
-Also in the churchyard is the grave of Maria Marten, victim of the infamous Red Barn Murder that captivated newspaper readers in 1828.
+Also in the churchyard is the grave of Maria Marten, the victim of the infamous Red Barn Murder that captivated newspaper readers in 1828.
 Unfortunately, souvenir hunters chipped away her gravestone, piece by piece, until nothing was left.
 See our article on Moyses Hall Museum in Bury St Edmunds for more on this sensational murder case.